Sharifqc/python-jupyter-for-gis/README.md

 Log out (CTRL-d) and log back in for the change to take effect.

+Unfortunately, the Folium library isnt part of Anaconda yet, so:

+    pip install folium

 I also like to use pandoc for documenting my results:

     sudo apt-get install pandoc texlive-latex-recommended